jershbytes/labDocs/guides/linux/mounting-drives.md

 ### Cockpit

-<iframe width="560" height="315" src="https://www.youtube.com/embed/PGCBda3Le9Y?si=ccmR-BPg5JssM-1Q" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-I've shared this video here found on YouTube to better show how it'd done.
+I've shared this video here found on [YouTube](https://www.youtube.com/embed/PGCBda3Le9Y?si=ccmR-BPg5JssM-1Q) to better show how it'd done.
 While it is old the only difference is instead of the `+` in storage there is a hamburger menu instead.
 Epilogue
 With all that being said, this is how you can mount shares in Linux.
 I hope you learned something here, and make sure to come back for more tutorials.